zx80/flask-simple-auth/docs/TUTORIAL.md

     # TODO MORE REGISTRATIONS
 ```

-Edit the `app.py` file to initialize database and auth:
+Edit the `app.py` file to import and initialize database and auth:

 ```python
 # insert in "app.py" initialization